Chapter 2. Why Use Virtualization?

 - Less maintenance

-Provided that adequate planning is performed before migrating physical systems to virtualized ones, less time is spent maintaining them.
+- Provided that adequate planning is performed before migrating physical systems to virtualized ones, less time is needed to maintain them.
 This means less money needs to be spent on parts and labor.

 - Extended life for installed software

-Older versions of software may not be able to run directly on more recent physical machines.
+- Older versions of software may not be able to run directly on more recent bare-metal machines.
 By running older software virtually on a larger, faster system, the life of the software may be extended while taking advantage of better performance from a newer system.

 - Predictable costs